netliferesearch/craft-starter/docs/getting-started.md

 # Getting started

-_Read through the readme_, and if you are stuck, don't hesitate to ask in either #frontend or #craft in Slack.
+_Read through the readme_, and if you are stuck, don't hesitate to ask in #craft in Slack.
 If you have made some smart improvement to the tooling or setup of in your Craft project, _please contribute to this starter by making a pull request_.

 Looking to get started with Docker instead?
 See [using-docker.md](using-docker.md).